Seagate/propeller/doc/lvm_propeller_test.md

 ## Run LVM test suites

-### Test with single drive
+### Test with a single drive

-Below is an example to use the partition /dev/sdj3 as backing device for testing, in this case the test will create device mappers as PV.
+Below is an example of using the partition /dev/sdj3 as a backing device for testing.

 ```
   # cd lvm2-stx-private/test
   # make check_lvmlockd_idm LVM_TEST_BACKING_DEVICE=/dev/sdj3
 ```

-If see many failures for the single drive testing, it's good to test with a simple test case and verify if the envoirnment has been prepared properly, e.g. we can run the test case 'activate-minor.sh' and it can give us the result in short time, so we can use this way to quickly check if the test machine is ready for mass testing or not.
+If you see a lot of failures when testing, it's good to use a simple test case and verify if the environment has been prepared properly.
+In this case, we can run the test case 'activate-minor.sh', which provides results quickly and will indicate if any mistakes were made during the preparation process.

 ```
   # cd lvm2-stx-private/test
   # make check_lvmlockd_idm LVM_TEST_BACKING_DEVICE=/dev/sdj3 T=activate-minor.sh
 ```

-After finish run the testing, the folder lvm2-stx-private/test/results contains the detailed info for testing result, so it's good to package it for offline analysis:
+After testing has finished, the folder lvm2-stx-private/test/results will contain detailed info of the testing results for each individual test.
+This directory can be packaged for easy offline analysis:

 ```
   # cd lvm2-stx-private/test